FragsterAt/vue-multi-view/README.md

   }
 })
 ```
-if you change reactive uniqueKey (may be by saving new entity) - when new view is opened - it will search view with new value of key, look at 'entities' section of demo
+If you change reactive uniqueKey, when new view is opened - it will search view with new value of key, look at 'entities' section of demo.

+You can call useMultiView in child components of view, but it highly recommended not to pass any params in this case.
+See components/ViewInfo in demo

 ### Register hooks